supakit25433/readme-final-exam/README.md

 ## Docker

 You can search for docker image in Docker Hub <https://hub.docker.com>
-ํYou can see Dockerfile structure in Docker Hub and use it exam.
+You can see Dockerfile structure in Docker Hub and use it exam.

 ```bash
 # see docker container